crownheightsaid/airtable-change-detector/README.md

   metaFieldName: "MyMetaField", // Defaults to `Meta`
   lastModifiedFieldName: "My Last Modified", // Defaults to `Last Modified`
   lastProcessedFieldName: "Last Processed", // If not included, detector will not write this field
-  sensitiveFields: ["Address", "Birthdate"] // Fields not to include in `Meta`s previous state.
+  sensitiveFields: ["Address", "Birthdate"], // Fields not to include in `Meta`s previous state.
 Useful for keeping data deletion easy.
+  autoUpdateEnabled: true // Defaults to true.
+If disabled you need to, when ready, pass an array of records to the function myTableDetector.updateRecords() to mark the record(s) as having been processed.
+It is recommended that you 'await' the return of the function to ensure a successful update.
 });
 myTableDetector.pollWithInterval(
   "pollingNameForLogging",